3 Tips for Eliminating Resentments

 A True Story

 I would like to relate to a story of a woman I coached who was consciously blocking herself from moving forward in her life.
+Her name was Sue.
 She could not enjoy positive things in her life, was not happy and felt she was not deserving of anything good because of abuse she had experienced growing up.
-In order to numb out hurtful feelings that were forever surfacing she gravitated toward addicting herself to alcohol.
-She came to understand that she was not moving ahead with her life because she was holding onto resentments she had accumulated from episodes of abuse and being wronged by others.
-More enlightening was when she realized that she was also holding resentments for not being able to stop her abuser or standing up for herself with others who bullied and judged her.
-She perceived it as an inability to control herself or her overuse of alcohol landed her in a treatment center.
+To numb out bad feelings that were forever surfacing she gravitated toward addicting herself to alcohol.
+She came to understand she was not moving ahead with her life because Sue was holding onto resentments she had accumulated from episodes of abuse and being wronged by others.
+More enlightening was when she realized that she was also carrying resentments for not being able to stop her abuser or standing up for herself with others who bullied and judged her.
+Sue perceived it as an inability to control herself, or her overuse of alcohol landed her in a treatment center.

 To help her move forward, gave her a powerfully customized writing assignment – What are the benefits of holding onto resentments?

 “I learned very early as a result of my coaching and my addiction recovery from alcohol I was hanging onto resentments.
-I also learned how much the resentments could lead me to a major setback with my PTSD symptoms and into a relapse with my alcohol.
+I also learned how much the resentments could lead me to a significant setback with my PTSD symptoms and into a relapse with my alcohol.
 Yet it was so easy to think I had a disease or I was damaged.
 What I thought was correct and comfortable.
 Holding onto my old resentments was my desire to achieve resolution.
 If I had not taken a hard look at why I continued to hang onto my existing resentments, I knew I would continue to experience barriers to what I wanted out of life.
 I knew I had come up with a long list of reasons why I continued to hang onto those old resentments.
 I want the people that hurt me to experience the same level of hurt and I was not going to let go of holding on until then.

 4 reasons she kept holding onto old resentments